EH30/winfree/bin/winfree/README.txt

-# winfree
-This progran Shows how windows slmgr.vbs can be used to bypass windows activation

 This Program is for Educational purpose only
 I wanted To Make a program and show how windows slmgr.vbs can used to bypass windows activation
 ----------------------------------